Fionn Ferreira: Microplastic removal technology

 Ferreira is best known for inventing a novel method to remove microplastics from water using magnetism.
 The technology, which he began developing as a teenager in rural Ireland, involves the use of a magnetic ferrofluid that binds to microplastic particles, allowing them to be extracted from water using a standard magnet.
 Ferreira stated that the idea was inspired by a 2014 article by Fermilab physicist Arden Warner, who developed a magnetic approach for oil spill remediation.

 After hundreds of experiments and refinements, Ferreira developed a working prototype with microplastic extraction rates of up to 87% (+/- 1.1%), with the highest efficiency recorded for polyester-based particles.
 His approach specifically targets microplastics that conventional filtration systems struggle to remove, particularly very small particles.

 He first exhibited the project at the 2018 Young Scientist and Technology Exhibition in Ireland, where he received the Intel Award, Best in Category, the Intellectual Ventures Award, and a first-place prize.

 Fionn Ferreira performing his microplastic removal method.

 Later that year, he competed at the Intel International Science and Engineering Fair (ISEF) 2018, receiving the 1st place American Chemical Society award, 2nd place in Chemistry, and additional honors.

 In 2019, Ferreira showcased an improved version at the Google Science Fair, winning the Grand Prize of $50,000 for his innovation.

-Following these successes, Ferreira co-founded Fionn & Co., collaborating with the Green Journey Coalition to scale up the technology.
-Together, they have developed a **continuous flow prototype** capable of processing contaminated water in real time, a critical advancement toward industrial and municipal deployment.
+Subsequently, Ferreira co-founded Fionn & Co., collaborating with the Green Journey Coalition to scale up the technology.
+Together, they developed a continuous flow prototype capable of processing contaminated water in real time, a critical advancement toward industrial and municipal deployment.
 Unlike earlier batch methods, this system operates continuously, making it more efficient and suitable for integration into wastewater treatment plants.

-As of 2025, Fionn & Co. and the Green Journey Coalition are actively raising funds to develop a **full-scale commercial prototype**.
+As of 2025, Fionn & Co. and the Green Journey Coalition were actively raising funds to develop a full-scale commercial prototype.
 Their goal is to deploy the technology globally, targeting both municipal wastewater facilities and coastal remediation projects.

 Ferreira has emphasized that the focus is not just on extraction efficiency but also on sustainability, ensuring the system uses minimal energy, is made from recycled materials where possible, and can be deployed globally at accessible cost.

-His work remains central to international efforts to integrate microplastic removal into sustainable water systems and promote broader ocean health initiatives.